 The city of Salem was suggested by Jason Lee a Methodist minister way back in 1834….they founded a mission at an Indian village called Chemeketa, a name spelling in various forms, which mean “Here we rest. ” They built a group of houses, a mill, a school and various other necessary structures… They cultivated several hundred acres of ground and taught the Indians the arts and crafts of peace as well as the gospel ....
 (SJ 3 Oct 1909, Page 1)

 This is the case with the early establishment of the Jason Lee Willamette Mission south of Champoeg.
 The mission situated between two major villages, Champoeg and Chemawa, accessed these villages for labor and for pupils to the mission school.
 Many Kalapuyan children were taken into the school in the midst of the malaria epidemic in the valley.
 Other children were sent from the Columbia as well to the school, mostly orphans.
-The Mission existed in this location until successive flood events and a major flood in 1841 washed away parts of the settlement.
+The Mission existed in this location until Lee decided to expand the settlement to a new site a few miles south at the Chemeketa Plains.
 In 1840-41 Lee chose to move south 10 miles to another preferred site on a vast flat area called the Chemeketa Plains.
 A few miles south of their first buildings, was the Kalapuya village of Chemeketa.

-This first buildings which Lee used to anchor the new settlement was two mills.
-Some sources have suggested that it was a barn, or perhaps a school, but in rarefied accounts it appears to have been two mills.
+The first buildings which Lee used to anchor the new settlement were two mills.
+Some sources have suggested that it was a barn, or perhaps a school, but in rarefied accounts, it appears to have been two mills.